New Jersey Lost Treasure

 This information should be researched through other means as well.
 Never rely on one piece of information about a treasure story you are researching.
 Use multiple research tools.

 Good luck!
-And have fun in your search for New Jersey lost treasure.
+And have fun in your search for New Jersey treasure.

 Baylor Massacre